jrbeverly/issues-style/README.md

 ### Usage

-To copy an template issues or labels, you will need to create a YAML configuration file to be used by the gitlab utility `gitlab-copy`.
+To copy an template issues or labels, you can use the batch copy utility [`gitlab-copy`](https://github.com/gotsunami/gitlab-copy).
+You will need to create a YAML configuration file to be used by the gitlab utility `gitlab-copy`.
+You can view a sample template for copying over labels [here](src/labels.yaml).
 The configuration file will specify source and targets, along with the access tokens for each of the gitlab instances.
 The `gitlab.yml` will be of the form:

 ```yaml
 from: